Will my dog like coming to Laughing Dog Day Care?

 Will my dog go outside whilst attending Laughing Dog Day Care?

-No all activities at Laughing Dog Day Care are indoors in our secure facility.
+At this stage all activities at Laughing Dog Day Care are indoors in our secure facility – we look forward to provide a secure outdoor area in the near future.

 How will attending Day Care affect my dog’s toilet training?